 Lightning Map

-The live lightning map shows Estonian stations where thunder is currently reported in the weather phenomenon—not every individual strike.
-Data refreshes several times per hour.
+The live lightning map shows NORDLIS-detected strikes (last 3 h) and EMHI stations reporting thunder.
+Data refreshes frequently.
 Combine with the rain map and warnings.
 How to read weather maps.

 Thunder in Estonia today